 This method is suitable for climbing roses.
 Sometimes it can be hard to distinguish between a climbing rose and a rambling rose.
 The easiest way to tell the difference is to take note of the flowering time.
-A climbing rose will repeat-flower almost all summer and well into autumn, while a rambling rose flowers only once, usually in June.
+A climbing rose will repeat-flower almost all summer and well into autumn, while a rambling rose usually flowers only once, normally around June.

 To prune other types of roses, see our advice topics below;